Xiaohong-Deng/mooqita-icccg/README.md

 bundle exec rails s
 ```

-then enter `localhost:3000` to your web browser.
+then go to `localhost:3000` in your web browser.

 ## Project Set Up with Virtual Machine